-For the year-ended December 31, 2022 our operating activities provided \$3,895 million in cash.
-This was primarily the result of net income of \$2,833 million, adjustments to reconcile the net income of \$1,410 million and changes in operating assets and liabilities of \$(372) million.
-Adjustments to net income include offsetting non-cash items, such as depreciation and amortization of \$1,250 million, share-based compensation of \$364 million, amortization of the discount on debt and debt issuance costs of \$9 million, a loss on extinguishment of debt of \$18 million, a loss on equity securities of \$4 million, results relating to equity-accounted investees of \$1 million and changes in deferred taxes of \$(236) million.

-The change in operating assets and liabilities was attributable to the following:
+For the year-ended December 31, 2023 our operating activities provided \$3,513 million in cash.
+This was primarily the result of net income of \$2,822 million, adjustments to reconcile the net income of \$1,265 million and changes in operating assets and liabilities of \$(594) million.
+Adjustments to net income include offsetting non-cash items, such as depreciation and amortization of \$1,106 million, share-based compensation of \$411 million, a loss on equity securities of \$1 million, results relating to equity-accounted investees of \$7 million and changes in deferred taxes of \$(267) million.
+Changes in operating assets and liabilities were primarily driven by a \$353 million increase in inventories due to improved supply capabilities, \$138 million increase in receivables and other current assets from prepayments to secure production supply with multiple vendors, and \$119 million decrease in accounts payable and other liabilities as a result of timing related to payments.